 In any market, small and medium-sized enterprises (SMEs) are one of the most powerful drivers of stability, growth, and job creation.
 In Jordan, they represent 97% of businesses in the Jordanian private sector and create 86% of new jobs worldwide.
 When this sector thrives, it can draw in new investment and have a significant positive impact on Jordan’s high rates of unemployment.
 In particular, SMEs led by refugees have the potential to be a catalyst for job creation that pulls other refugees into the formal labor market.
 Given the high number of refugees that Jordan is hosting (740,160), along with the country’s labor market challenges, it is imperative that efforts to increase employment opportunities for Jordanians and refugees are prioritized.

-In order to achieve these goals, a deeper understanding of the country’s SMEs, their needs, and their capabilties, is required.
-To address this, Building Markets will:
+In order to achieve these goals, a deeper understanding of the country’s SMEs, their needs, and their capabilties, was required.
+To address this, Building Markets:

-- In-person surveys and verification of more than 300 Jordanian and refugee-led businesses
+- This included in-person surveys and verification of more than 350 Jordanian and refugee-led businesses

-- Produce a public report offering market and business insights, recommendations for supporting the growth of enterprises in Jordan
+- Produced a public report offering market and business insights, recommendations for supporting the growth of enterprises in Jordan (link below)

-- Identify businesses with high growth and investment potential
+- Identified businesses with high growth and investment potential

-Provide Training and Advisory to Increase Enterprise Commercial Knowledge and Competitiveness
+2020-21: Offer Training to Increase Enterprise Commercial Knowledge and Competitiveness

-- Enrollment in tailored virtual training and mentorship
+- Enroll SMEs in tailored virtual training and mentorship

 - Collect and share access to tender opportunities: https://entrepreneurs.buildingmarkets.org/tenders/